- 2017 Continuation of work on licensed/unlicensed bands, New Radio, and LENA integration in NFV setups.

 Following the ns-3 guidelines, the source of the documentation is maintained in .rst format and is stored in the mercurial repository alongside with the source code.

-The API documentation of the code implementing the LTE-EPC model is also available html format.
-This is generated using doxygen following the ns-3 guidelines, hence it includes not only the LTE-EPC API but also the complete ns-3 API.
+The API documentation of the code implementing the LTE-EPC model is generated using doxygen from the source code, as per the ns-3 guidelines; note that it includes not only the LTE-EPC API but also the complete ns-3 API.
+The API documentation for the latest stable version is available in html format from the ns-3 website.
+Similar documentation can be generated for the LENA development version using doxygen.

 Questions about how to use LENA